John H. Rousselot: Congress

 Rousselot was elected as a Republican to the Eighty-seventh Congress (January 3, 1961 - January 3, 1963) from California's 25th congressional district, defeating Democratic incumbent George A. Kasem.

 He was an unsuccessful candidate for reelection to the Eighty-eighth Congress in 1962, losing to Democrat Ronald B. Cameron.

 During the next few years, Rousselot worked as a management consultant and as Western regional director for the ultraconservative John Birch Society.

 His longtime association with this group had stimulated controversy during his career as a Congressman.
 Two of his allies during this time were the ultraconservative, resigned General Edwin Walker, and the segregationist Reverend Billy James Hargis.
-All three were longtime members of the John Birch Society.
+All three were longtime members of the John Birch Society, with Rousselot serving as the group's national public relations director.
+Rousselot sat on the "Co-ordination of Conservative Efforts" committee of Hargis' Anti-Communist Liaison organization.

 Rousselot was elected to the Ninety-first Congress, by special election, to fill the vacancy caused by the death of United States Representative Glenard P. Lipscomb in California's 24th congressional district, and reelected to the six succeeding Congresses (June 30, 1970 - January 3, 1983).

 In the Republican primary for the 1970 special election, he narrowly edged out former congressman Patrick Hillings and former football star and doctor Bill McColl.

 In the special general election he handily defeated Democrat Myrlie Evers, the widow of assassinated civil rights activist Medgar Evers.

 The district still was numbered the 24th when he won full terms in 1970 and 1972, but a 1973 redistricting ordered by the California Supreme Court renumbered it the 26th.

 Rousselot was an unsuccessful candidate for reelection in 1982 after a partisan redistricting divided his old congressional district, leading him to run in the 30th District represented by Democrat Matthew Martinez, who won the general election by 54% to 46%.

 Later career

-Rousselot served as special assistant to President Ronald Reagan in 1983, and as president of the National Council of Savings Institutions, a lobbying group, from 1985 to 1988.
+Rousselot served as special assistant to President Ronald Reagan for business matters in 1983.
+He was president of the National Council of Savings Institutions, a lobbying group, from 1985 to 1988.

 He was an unsuccessful candidate for nomination to the One Hundred Third Congress in 1992 in the newly redrawn 25th Congressional District, which ultimately was won by Republican Howard McKeon.